swallowcamel/nancywiki/Taking-a-look-at-the-dynamicdictionary.md

         return "Goodbye " + parameters["name"];
     };

+It is worth noting that if you prefer accessing captured properties via a normal property you must assign the capture group a valid C# identifier (i.e.: one that starts with an alphabetic character).

 The stored values can explicitly or implicitly be cast to most of the primitive types and a special property, called `HasValue` can be checked to determine if a value has been assigned or not.
 The values also implement the `IEquatable<>` and `IConvertible` interfaces.

 [<< Part 3.
 Defining routes](Defining routes) - [Documentation overview](Documentation) - [Part 5.
 The before and after module hooks >>](The before and after module hooks)